JoshuaPaulsen/JoshuaPaulsen/README.md

 +
 + Started on the App Store at 15 with A.O.T.C, then shipped Keep On Trucking
 + to the top charts at 17.
 Ten years in—building brands, games, and dev tools
-+ across iOS, Android, web, Unity, and Unreal.
++ across iOS, Android, Web, Unity, and Unreal.
 +
 + Skills: JavaScript, React, Angular, Docker, REST APIs, QA automation, XR,
 + Unity, iOS, Android, web.